UNO-IST-Support/Zoom_In_Classrooms/README.md

 ![zoom](pictures/150/zoom.jpg)

 <br/>
-### To share your content, select "Content Share" and choose PC or Laptop.
+To share your content, select "Content Share" and choose PC or Laptop. <br/>
-### Volume is controlld on the right side of the panel.
+Volume is controlled on the right side of the panel. <br/>
-### To mute the microphone, tap the privacy button
+To mute the microphone, tap the privacy button <br/>

 ## Step 3 - Once you are finished with the room, please power down the system.